roidrage/paperplanes/_posts/2019-06-17-why-is-my-team-not-doing-what-i-expect-from-them.md

 * Thinking about where your team should be three months from now.
 * What processes are missing or need to be tinkered with to make your team more effective.
-* Contributing to broader company or engineering initiatives like strategy or technical decision making.
+* Contributing to broader company or engineering initiatives or technical decision making.
 * Determining hiring needs for the next six months.

 Not being able to scale yourself tends to go hand in hand with your team not meeting unwritten expectations.
 The good news is that there’s a way to help you resolve both.